-The links carrying the entire traffic are skipped in the sum index of equation (4), since the FEC required for the compensation of failures of such links is infinite.
-By construction (sections II) none of the considered multi-path routing schemes will pass its entire traffic through a non-critical single link.
+The links carrying the entire traffic are skipped in the sum index of equation (8), since the FEC required for the compensation of failures of such links is infinite.
+By construction (sections 2), none of the considered multi-path routing schemes pass their entire traffic through a non-critical single link.